 - Integrate content that addresses the unique health and wellness challenges of our nation’s service members, veterans and their families into nursing curricula;

-- Join with others to further strengthen the supportive community of nurses, institutions and healthcare providers dedicated to improving the health of service members, veterans and their families.
+- Join others to further strengthen the supportive community of nurses, institutions and healthcare providers dedicated to improving the health of service members, veterans, and their families.

 ~ ~ ~